Honey Cocaine

-Sochitta Sal (born October 22, 1992), professionally known by her stage name Honey Cocaine, or Honey C, is a Canadian rapper.
+Sochitta Sal (born October 22, 1992), known professionally by her stage name Honey C or Honey Cocaine, is a Cambodian-Canadian rapper from Toronto, Ontario, Canada.

 Early life and education

-Sal is of Cambodian descent and was born in Toronto, Canada.
-Currently, she splits her residence between Los Angeles and Toronto.
+Sochitta Sal was born and raised Toronto in the Jane-Finch neighborhood, on the northwest end of North York.
+Sal is of Cambodian descent.
+Sal has 6 older brothers.
+Currently, Sal splits her residency between Los Angeles and Toronto.

 Career

 Her debut single "I Don't Give a Fuck" was released in 2011.

+She was discovered by Tyga after he came across a freestyle video she posted on YouTube (over his "Rack City" instrumental), signing with his Last Kings Entertainment imprint shortly afterward, her debut Mixtape titled "Fuck yo feeling's Vol 1" was Released on February 14, 2012.

 In March 2012, she was grazed in the arm by a bullet while riding in a van, after she and Tyga performed at a concert in Omaha, Nebraska.
 She was treated and shortly released from the hospital.
 In late 2012, she featured on Tyga's Well Done 3 mixtape.
-She became known by 2012 for her feature on T-Raw's "Heisman" track.
+She became known in 2012 for her feature on Tyga's "Heisman" track.